 Things I like

-- Enemies and Monsters/ This is the era the Doctor really gets a rogue’s gallery.
+- Enemies and Monster: This is the era the Doctor really gets a rogue’s gallery.
 In Hartnell’s time his only main enemies were the Daleks.
 There were attempts to give him other major foes like the Mechanoids, the Zarbi and WOTAN, but none of these characters caught on.
 The Meddling Monk meanwhile was more of a nuisance than a major foe and the Cybermen, though introduced in Hartnell’s time appeared only in his final story.
-Thus the First Doctor really had to rely on the Daleks in terms of having recurring enemies.
 Troughton’s era however was able to move away from the Daleks and allow other monsters a chance to shine.
-The Cybermen, the Ice Warriors and the Yeti all flourished in Troughton’s era and as I said by the end of his time it felt like the Doctor now had a rogue’s gallery rather than just one villain the Daleks all the time.
+The Cybermen, the Ice Warriors and the Yeti all flourished in Troughton’s era.

-- The Cybermen/ This is certainly when they were at their best.
-Here they are portrayed as genuinely emotionless creatures, almost like cybernetic zombies.
+- The Cybermen: This is certainly when they were at their best.
+In this era they are portrayed as genuinely emotionless creatures, almost like cybernetic zombies.
 The Second Doctor also has arguably the best Cyberman stories as well “The Tomb of the Cybermen” and “The Invasion”.

 Things I don’t like

-- Too many base under siege stories/ There were definitely too many of these types of stories in the Troughton era of a monster just attacking a base and it sadly made his era seem much more formulaic than the Hartnell era overall.
+- Too many base under siege stories: There were definitely too many of these types of stories in the Troughton era, of a monster just attacking a base.
+It sadly made his era seem much more formulaic than the Hartnell era overall.

-- Too many stories set on earth/ Again unlike Hartnells era, there were fewer stories set on alien worlds in Troughton’s time.
-Almost all of season 5 is set on earth for instance, though there is greater variety among the periods on earth at least its still more formulaic again in terms of its settings than Hartnell’s era was.
+- Too many stories set on earth: Again unlike Hartnells era, there were fewer stories set on alien worlds in Troughton’s time.
+Almost all of season 5 is set on earth for instance, though there is greater variety among the periods on earth at least, its still more formulaic in terms of its settings than Hartnell’s era was.